A mainland Chinese firm with a presence in Hong Kong

 Who uses it?

 In 2013, the firm acted for a large Chinese state-owned construction company in a London-seated UNCITRAL arbitration with the road authority of an African state.
 The parties settled their dispute, which was worth over US$100 million.
+It also says it gained a landslidewin plus costs for a Spanish client in a Hong Kong seated UNCITRAL arbitration with two Chinese entities.

 Looking further back, the firm famously advised leading Chinese beverage company Wahaha in a CIETAC arbitration with French dairy company Danone, which was settled on terms that were regarded as favourable to the French company.